hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 For now, edit the `example.nomad` file to uncomment the count and set it to 3:

 ```
-# Control the number of instances of this group.
+# The "count" parameter specifies the number of the task groups that should
+# be running under this group.
+This value must be non-negative and defaults
-# Defaults to 1
+# to 1.
 count = 3
 ```